 CULTIVATING A REGION OF GLOBALLY-MINDED CITIZENS AND PROMOTING GREATER GLOBAL UNDERSTANDING

-The Maura O’Donnell-McCarthy Center for Global Understanding hosts two education initiatives, Bridges to the World professional development program for educators and Global Competency Training.
-Both programs serve to cultivate a region of globally-minded citizens and to promote greater global understanding.
+The Maura O’Donnell-McCarthy Center for Global Understanding hosts ongoing professional learning and global education initiatives.
+The aim of these programs is to cultivate a region of globally-minded citizens and to promote greater global understanding.

-The Center has been named after CCWA’s former CEO, Maura O’Donnell-McCarthy, who recently passed away.
-Maura dedicated her career to inspiring engagement in international affairs and world cultures.
-To continue Maura’s legacy, the Council has named the new Center for Global Understanding after her.
+The Center is named after CCWA’s former CEO, Maura O’Donnell-McCarthy, who passed away in July 2019.
+Maura was passionate about global education, and she dedicated her career to inspiring engagement in international affairs and world cultures.
+The Center continues Maura’s legacy.

 For more information about the Center, please contact Elizabeth Coerdt, Manager of Global Education, at firstname.lastname@example.org or (216) 255-9002.